North Korea raises the specter of nuclear strike over US aircraft carrier’s arrival in South Korea - The Boston Globe

 Last year, North Korea adopted a law that stipulates a broad range of situations in which it can use nuclear weapons, including when it determines that its leadership faces imminent attack by hostile forces or when it needs to prevent an unspecified catastrophic crisis to its people and government.

-On Friday, North Korea also accused the U.S. of being behind what it calls “a groundless and false rumor" that Hamas used North Korean weapons in its recent attack on Israel.
-Some media outlets including Radio Free Asia, a U.S. government-funded news service, earlier reported about Hamas’ suspected use of North Korean weapons such as F-7 high-explosive fragmentation rockets.
+On Friday, North Korea also accused the US of being behind what it calls “a groundless and false rumor” that Hamas used North Korean weapons in its recent attack on Israel.
+Some media outlets including Radio Free Asia, a US government-funded news service, earlier reported about Hamas’s suspected use of North Korean weapons such as F-7 high-explosive fragmentation rockets.

 Advertisement